MiguelPombeiro/CSE-Degree/README.md

 ## Notes

-Most reports and assignments are written in Portuguese, as required for course submissions.
+Most reports and work statements are written in Portuguese, as required for course submissions.